lowrycode/swaplett-project/README.md

 If the last line of the function is reached, no valid word could be found at that depth of search and so the function returns a failure message (`success: false`) to the caller function which then continues the search by iterating to the next word.

-If the failure message propogates all the way back to the `newGame` function itself (which made the initial call), the function has exhausted all possible variations of the words and no solution was found. ***NOTE:*** *this will never happen with the current words in the JSON files but it could if the list of words in these files was sufficiently small.*
+If the failure message propagates all the way back to the `newGame` function itself (which made the initial call), the function has exhausted all possible variations of the words and no solution was found. ***NOTE:*** *this will never happen with the current words in the JSON files but it could if the list of words in these files was sufficiently small.*

 **(e) Success Case**